visualengineers/sci-knowledge-base/pages/index.md

 **Best Practice**.
 On the "Learn" level, a best practice explains a practical challenge that may arise in the design process of shape-changing interfaces, such as the choice of a suitable prototyping technology, and shows ways to overcome the challenge.
 On the "Apply" level, there are suggestions on how to train the solutions in a workshop using materials provided by the Concepts particularly.
 Workshop participants are invited to publish the results of their workshops on the "Contribute" level or to create their own best practice.

 ### Topics
+With the help of the supervised tag structure, knowledge items are grouped in the four thematic areas proposed by Alexander et al. for the classification of the research field on shape-changing interfaces (technological, behavioural, design and societal) \cite{10.1145/3173574.3173873}.
+In this way, a thematic access to the knowledge base is created.
+This division both separates disciplines within the field from each other and reflects successive stages of implementation.
+As a small difference, we have therefore renamed the category "behavioural" into "User Experience" to emphasize the steps of development.

 <div class="flex-start">
 {% assign groups = site.best-practices | group_by: "category" %}